Roronoa Zoro: Design

-Voice actors
+Portrayals

 In the original Japanese version of the One Piece anime series, Zoro is voiced by Kazuya Nakai as an adult and Megumi Urawa as a child.
 In the first OVA Defeat Him!
 The Pirate Ganzack from 1998 is voiced by Wataru Takagi.

 In Odex's dubs of the first 104 episodes of One Piece in Singapore, Zoro was voiced by Brian Zimmerman.
-In the 4kids Entertainment's dub of the first 104 episodes of One Piece, Zoro was renamed "Zolo," which was later influenced and implemented in the Viz Media adaption of the manga series; he was voiced by Marc Diraison.
+In the 4kids Entertainment's dub of the first 104 episodes of One Piece, Zoro was renamed "Zolo," which was later implemented in the Viz Media adaption of the manga series; he was voiced by Marc Diraison and Andrew Rannells as a child.
 In Funimation Entertainment's dubs of the entire One Piece franchise, adult Zoro is voiced by Christopher Sabat with Cynthia Cranz playing the role of child Zoro for episode 2 and by Brina Palencia for the rest of the franchise.
 Sabat compared Zoro's characterization with Tsubasa: Reservoir Chronicle's Kurogane and YuYu Hakusho's Kazuma Kuwabara, describing them as "the tough guy with a heart of gold".
-As a result, Sabat feared that he sometimes performs similar voices despite the fact the characters are different.
+As a result, Sabat feared that he sometimes performs similar voices despite the fact that the characters are different.
 He also tried seeing the original actors' works to avoid getting a more specific delivery.
 In the game One Piece: Unlimited Adventure, Sabat reprises his role as adult Zoro, with child Zoro voiced by Aaron Dismuke.

+Zoro is portrayed by Mackenyu in the live action adaptation of One Piece, while Maximilian Lee Piazza portrays young Zoro.

 Characteristics

+Personality

-Zoro is confident but often acts in a very comical manner.
-A running gag is that he has a terrible sense of direction (being capable of getting lost even while walking in a straight line) which he is very insecure about since he never admits when he gets lost, instead always blaming someone else.
+Zoro is a confident and serious individual who tends to act impulsively like his captain.
+He responds in a comical, short-tempered way towards minor conflicts.
+A running gag is that he always gets lost even when shown where to go, having gotten lost even while walking in a straight line; he is very insecure about this and always blames someone else.
 While the crew is out at sea, Zoro can (usually) be found sleeping or training towards his goal of becoming the world's best swordsman.
-He and Sanji have a great rivalry, often resorting to fighting (both verbally and physically) over issues from minor to extreme.
-Zoro had never called Sanji by his name in the original Japanese manga, he uses phrases like "dumb-cook", etc. On the other side, Sanji uses phrases like marimo (moss-head). etc.
+He and Sanji have a great rivalry, often resorting to fighting and insults over the most minuscule of problems.
+He never calls Sanji by his name in the original Japanese manga; he uses phrases like "dumb-cook", etc. Sanji calls him phrases like marimo (moss-head). etc.

 Though not a samurai, he appears to maintain a certain degree of bushido and is frequently mistaken for one.
-Unlike Luffy and most of the other Straw Hat Pirates, Zoro has been known to kill his opponents if he has to, though never in cold blood.
-It is shown that Zoro enjoys fighting a strong opponent (usually left to face down the second strongest villain in each arc, as Luffy faces down the strongest).
-Zoro tends to retain a maniacal grin and serious glare when battling a worthy opponent.
+Unlike Luffy and most of the Straw Hat Pirates, Zoro has killed his opponents if it is necessary, though never in cold blood.
+Zoro enjoys fighting a strong opponent, and he usually faces down the second strongest villain in each arc.
+Zoro tends to have a maniacal grin and serious glare when battling a worthy opponent.

-Personality